Below are some links and resources that you may find useful in helping you prepare for your IELTS test.

 IELTS additionally has the Word Power app, which offers vocabulary practice, with over 100 questions to test your word power.
 You can download the app here.

-To assist you with your IELTS test preparation, IELTS is currently offering a free online course.
-The course will focus on a different component of the IELTS test each week and will include exercises.
-Further information on the course, and on how to enrol, can be found here.
+To assist you with your IELTS test preparation, IELTS offers free online courses.
+Each course focuses on a different component of the IELTS test and will include exercises.
+Further information on these IELTS course, and on how to enrol, can be found here.

 The British Council has a collection of videos from past test takers that offer personal advice and tips for preparation.
 These can be found here.